JarlPenguin/releases/README.md

 4. If you've already built Android on your PC, run `clean.sh`

+5. Export GITHUB_TOKEN to your GitHub token (make sure it has permissions to upload releases to your repos)

-5. Export TELEGRAM_CHAT, TELEGRAM_TOKEN and GITHUB_TOKEN to your respective values:
+6. Optionally export TELEGRAM_CHAT and TELEGRAM_TOKEN to your respective values:

 * `TELEGRAM_CHAT` - the ID of the channel/group chat you want the Bot to post your messages to.

 * `TELEGRAM_TOKEN` - the token of your Telegram Bot.

-* `GITHUB_TOKEN` - your GitHub token (make sure it has permissions to upload releases to your repos)

 ## How to use this repo (Jenkins)